BioinformaticsSTU/TGStools/README.md

 ## extract_lncRNA_gtf
 ----------------------------

-A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
+extract lncRNA information from GTF file based on the tanscript ID of the candidate lncRNA.
 This tool is only for result of gtf mode.

 ### Input files